thesoul214/typescript-cheatsheet/README.md

 ### CSS Properties and Classes Prop Types

-Now, let's say we want to pass CSS classes and CSS style properties as React props down to our button component.
+Now, let"s say we want to pass CSS classes and CSS style properties as React props down to our button component.
 We know that CSS classes, classNames in react, are of type `string`.
 However, CSS style properties are made of an entirely different type definition.

 The type definition can be imported from the **React default export object** just like the previous type declarations.
-It's called **`CSSProperties`**, and it is defined as:
+It"s called **`CSSProperties`**, and it is defined as:

 ```ts
   interface CSSProperties extends CSS.Properties<string | number>
 ```

-Here's how we can pass CSS classes and style properties down to our component:
+Here"s how we can pass CSS classes and style properties down to our component:

 ```tsx
   interface IButtonProps {